-- If you use locked tools, the control displays a warning in the Test Run operating mode. - The control provides a positioning logic for returning to the contour. - The positioning logic for returning to the contour with a replacement tool has changed. - If the control finds a stored interruption point on restart, you can resume the machining operation from that point. - Axes that are not active in the current kinematic model can also be referenced in a tilted working plane. - The tool is shown in red in the graphics while it is in contact with the workpiece, and blue during air cuts. - The positions of the sectional planes are no longer reset when a program or a new blank form is selected. - Spindle speeds can be entered with decimal places also in the Manual operation mode.
-The control displays the decimal places when the spindle speed is < 1000.
+- If you use locked tools, the control displays a warning in the Test Run operating mode. - The control provides a positioning logic for returning to the contour. - The positioning logic for returning to the contour with a replacement tool has changed. - If the control finds a stored interruption point on restart, you can resume the machining operation from that point. - Axes that are not active in the current kinematic model can also be referenced in a tilted working plane. - The tool is shown in red in the graphics while it is in contact with the workpiece, and blue during air cuts. - The positions of the sectional planes are no longer reset when a program or a new blank form is selected.

-- The control displays an error message in the header until it is cleared or replaced by a higher-priority error. - To connect a USB stick you no longer have to press a soft key. - The speed of setting the jog increment, spindle speed and feed rate was adjusted for electronic handwheels. - The icons of basic rotation, 3-D basic rotation and tilted working plane were modified to make them easier to distinguish. - The icon for FUNCTION TCPM was modified. - The control automatically recognizes whether a table is to be imported or the table format is to be adapted. - When you place the cursor in an input field of the tool management, the entire input field is highlighted. - When configuration subfiles are modified, the control no longer aborts the test run, but only displays a warning. - You can neither set nor modify a preset without having referenced the axes. - The control issues a warning if the handwheel potentiometers are still active when the handwheel is deactivated. - When using the HR 550 or HR 550 FS handwheel, a warning is issued if the battery voltage is too low. - The machine tool builder can define whether the R-OFFS offset will be taken into account for a tool with CUT 0. - The machine tool builder can change the simulated tool change position. - In the machine parameter decimalCharakter (no. 100805) you can define whether a period or a comma will be used as the decimal separator.
+- Spindle speeds can be entered with decimal places also in the Manual operation mode.
+The control displays the decimal places when the spindle speed is < 1000. - The control displays an error message in the header until it is cleared or replaced by a higher-priority error. - To connect a USB stick you no longer have to press a soft key. - The speed of setting the jog increment, spindle speed and feed rate was adjusted for electronic handwheels. - The icons of basic rotation, 3-D basic rotation and tilted working plane were modified to make them easier to distinguish. - The icon for FUNCTION TCPM was modified. - The icon for the AFC function was modified. - The control automatically recognizes whether a table is to be imported or the table format is to be adapted. - If no AFC table with cutting data is available yet, the control opens an empty AFC table when the AFC SETTINGS soft key is pressed. - When you place the cursor in an input field of the tool management, the entire input field is highlighted. - When configuration subfiles are modified, the control no longer aborts the test run, but only displays a warning. - You can neither set nor modify a preset without having referenced the axes. - The control issues a warning if the handwheel potentiometers are still active when the handwheel is deactivated. - When using the HR 550 or HR 550 FS handwheel, a warning is issued if the battery voltage is too low. - The machine tool builder can define whether the R-OFFS offset will be taken into account for a tool with CUT 0. - The machine tool builder can change the simulated tool change position. - When saving the live image, you can select the target directory and the file name. - In the machine parameter decimalCharakter (no. 100805) you can define whether a period or a comma will be used as the decimal separator.

-New and modified cycle functions 81760x-05 Further information:Cycle Programming User's Manual
+New and modified cycle functions 34059x-08 Further information:Cycle Programming User's Manual